 Before we left, I had to go back up and get something for my mother and father-in-law.
 I went to Kanan Dume Road down a back road and blew by the second check-point on Mulholland.
 The officers were waving us back but I had to get down to see our home and what was left.
 There wasn’t anything.
 Both properties burned to the ground.
 I walked around with my wife and took it all in.
 I guess it kind of settled me, even though we’re up against having to completely re-build.
 I went around and saw a lot of friends’ homes that had burned down.
 That was even more devastating.
 It was almost hard to even grieve with how much destruction there was.
 It really hurt my heart.

 Then we just kind of turned the water off on our property.
-The water veins had broken open, and there was nothing else to do, nothing to save.
+The water pipes had broken open, and there was nothing else to do, nothing to save.
 Inside the house, one room was still sort of standing, the library, where we had these old church windows that were stained glass.
 They were still there, oddly.
 The one place in our home where everything was always calm was the library.
 That’s where those windows were.
 The firemen went in there and unscrewed them for us and left them.
 We’ll find someplace for those when we rebuild.

 Malibu will be back better than it was.
 The community is stronger than it’s ever been.
 It was a devastating thing, but once the ashes settle, the hills will regrow again, you’ll see the green come back.
 It takes a little bit of time, a couple of years, but it’ll be back to 100 percent.
 The regrowth will be beautiful, the new homes will be amazing.
 People will keep their heads up thinking about the future, even though getting there is going to be tough.
 I think it’s an amazing community of people.
 The love and support, I don’t know how many thousands of people I’ve never met were wishing us well on Instagram and social media.
 The love in our world is pretty intense.
 That’s what holds you up.